AlWalter/LongDivision/README.md

-Write an application that divides numbers and prints result into console.
+An application that divides numbers and prints result into console.